Canon 5D Mark IV vs Nikon D610

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark IV and the D610 are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the D610 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the 5D Mark IV followed on from the Canon 5D Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 5D Mark IV vs Nikon D610

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D610?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5D Mark IV: